This page was reviewed under our medical and editorial policy by

 Researchers are unsure about the exact causes of Hodgkin lymphoma and NLPHL.
 Some evidence suggests that the Epstein-Barr virus, formally known as human gammaherpesvirus 4, can cause DNA changes to B lymphocytes, which in turn can produce Reed-Sternberg cells.

-DNA changes to our genes may play a role in NLPHL, but there’s still more research to be done.
+DNA changes to the genes may play a role in NLPHL, but more research is needed.

 Hodgkin lymphoma risk factors include age (adults in their 20s or older than 55) and gender (male), according to the American Cancer Society.
 In the case of NLPHL specifically, the Journal of Clinical Oncology study found that 86 percent of 1,937 patients were younger than age 65 and 67 percent were male.

 Fever, night sweats and weight loss are classified as “B symptoms” in Hodgkin lymphoma patients, as these symptoms can also be caused by other health issues.
-Always check with your doctor if you’re concerned about unexpected changes in your body.
+Always check with the care team about any concerns regarding unexpected changes in the body.

 NLPHL is diagnosed via biopsy, a surgical procedure where all or part of a lymph node is removed and examined under a microscope to look for evidence of cancer cells.
 The type of biopsy used varies, based on the location of the lymph node, but either local or generalized anesthetic will be used to minimize discomfort.

-If cancer is found, your doctor may order additional tests to determine the stage, grade and type.
+If cancer is found, the care team may order additional tests to determine the stage, grade and type.
 These may include:

 Early: Known as stage 1 or 2, this cancer type is generally localized or found in several nearby areas of the body.